 The obsidian-black sand at Punalu’u Black Sand Beach is one of the finest examples of a true black sands beach anywhere in the world.
 The term "black sand" is used to describe Hawaii beaches whose sand has a high concentration of black volcanic glass.
-They are created when molten lava from an a’a flow enters the ocean, quickly solidifies and shatters into tiny glass fragments.
+Black sand beaches are created when molten lava from an a’a flow enters the ocean, quickly solidifies and shatters into tiny glass fragments.
 The lava then continues to be broken down by the pounding waves into smaller fragments of sand.
 The beach is created as waves and currents push the glassy sand back on shore.

-Beaches of genuine black sand are rare.
-In all Hawaii, genuine black sands beaches are only found on the Big Island.
+Genuine black sand beaches are rare.
+In all Hawaii, true black sand beaches are only found on the Big Island.
 There is no mistaking the thick black volcanic glass at Punalu’u.
-While many Hawaii beaches may be called a black sands beach, most of them are a composition of different types of gray sand, with perhaps only a very small percentage of volcanic glass.
+While many Hawaii beaches may be called a black sand beach, most of them are a composition of different types of gray sand, with perhaps only a very small percentage of volcanic glass.
 Even the beach at the mouth of Waipi'o Valley, which looks sort of grey-black, has only about a 1% concentration of volcanic glass.
 Several small pockets of true black sand can be found near certain shoreline areas as well.

 There is a pretty, palm fronted freshwater pond behind the beach.
 The structures behind the pond are the remains of the Ka'u Center for Hawaii History and Culture, built in 1973, destroyed in 1975 by the tsunami that was triggered by the 7.2 magnitude Ka'u earthquake.
 More than four decades later, it's as if everyone ran for their lives and never returned.

 Punalu'u is one of the best Hawaii beaches for spotting Honu (Green Sea Turtles).
 If you don't see turtles resting in the sand, they are generally not far off shore, grazing in the shallows or floating in the surf.
 Please don't disturb the turtles and stay at least 15 feet (4.5 meters) away.
 You may have company when swimming as the water is sometimes crowded with Honu.